 What Are the Signs of Infestation?

-If your home does become infested, unless you are in total denial, chances are it won’t take long to find out.
-Mice leave plenty of evidence of their presence, including shredded paper, gnawed wires, the smell of urine and droppings which resemble pointed black grains of rice.
+If your home does become infested, unless you are in total denial it won’t take long to find out.
+Mice leave abundant evidence of their presence, including shredded paper, gnawed wires, the smell of urine and droppings that resemble pointed black grains of rice.
 (BTW, the average mouse can scatter as many as 80 droppings throughout your home every day – yuck!)
-Even if you don’t actually come across a mouse nest, you are very likely to hear rustling and squeaking in the walls, particularly at night.
-When you are harboring a sizable rodent population, you may even encounter a bold mouse out exploring your living room.
+Even if you don’t actually come across a mouse nest, you're likely to hear rustling and squeaking in the walls, particularly at night.
+When you're hosting a sizable rodent population, you may even encounter a bold mouse out exploring your living room.

 What Do Mice Eat?